romoney5/yt-dlpGUI/README.md

 # yt-dlpGUI
-yt-dlpGUI is a Kivy "wrapper" for yt-dlp.
+yt-dlpGUI is a Kivy GUI for yt-dlp designed to be relatively easy to install.
 It definitely contains issues, so if you stumble across this page, feel free to make an issue or pull request.

 To use this, download yt-dlpGUI.py and help.txt (which might be removed soon).